 The final round of the game is the Academic Legacy, where various stakeholders who might want to access their research but are based outside of Higher Education (a doctor in the NHS, a government official, a school teacher, etc.).
 Based on the choices the team has made, the visibility of their research is then assessed.
 And finally at the end of the game, we see who the winner might be, whether the world has fallen into dystopia or become a utopia is also revealed.

-The game is being launched during Open Access week at the University of Kent in October 2017 and then at City, University of London in November 2017.
-The plan, is to license the game under Creative Commons for free download but also to have a professionally produced game available to purchase.
-If you are interested in finding out more then please get in touch using the form below and we will keep you in touch as the game develops and resources become available.
-Click here to open the form in a new window.
+The game was launched during Open Access week 2017 at the University of Kent in October 2017 and then at City, University of London in November 2017.
+The plan, is to licence the game under Creative Commons for free download but also to have a professionally produced game available to purchase.
+If you are interested in finding out more or downloading the game then please visit the Publishing Trap resources page where you can download the game and sign up to stay in touch with us.